E-commerce

 Warehouse operations: inbound, storage, picking, packing

-Fulfillment quality starts at inbound: receiving, quantity checks, put-away to shelves or the picking zone.
-An input error is repeated with every order.
+Fulfillment quality starts at inbound: receiving, quantity checks, shelving, or the picking area.
+An entry error repeats with every order.

 Location and zoning